 You can even access Hossegor and Capbreton via the bicycle paths crossing the forest.

 Access to the WCT

 L’Espace Blue Ocean in Ondres is easily and quickly accessible by all major means of transport.
-It is exactly halfway between the Biarritz airport (BAB) and Hossegor beach.
+It is exactly halfway between Biarritz airport (BAB) and Hossegor beach.
 Bayonne’s TGV (high speed train) station is even closer, at 15 minutes from the village.
-Finally, the highway is 5 minutes from the Blue Ocean.
+Finally, the highway is 5 minutes from Blue Ocean.

-Do not hesitate to inform us your time of arrival so we can arrange transportation from the airport or train station.
+Do not hesitate to inform us of your time of arrival so we can arrange transportation from the airport or train station.

 Espace Blue Océan is ideal for teams and groups who wish to be close to the heart of the competition but who also want to be able to escape from the crowds and to experience the authenticity of a small village with the Landes & Basque influence.